-Cultural competence is defined as a set of congruent practice skills, knowledge, behaviors, attitudes, and policies that come together in a system, agency, or among consumer providers and professionals that enables that system, agency, or those professionals and consumer providers to work effectively in cross-cultural situations.
+Cultural competence is defined as a set of congruent practice skills, knowledge, behaviors, attitudes, and policies that come together in a system, agency, or among consumer providers and professionals that enables that system, agency, or those professionals and consumer providers to work effectively in crosscultural situations.

-- a.
-To ensure equal access to quality care for diverse populations, Contractor shall adopt the Federal Office of Minority Health Culturally and Linguistically Appropriate Services (CLAS) national standards. - b.
+- To ensure equal access to quality care for diverse populations, Contractor shall adopt the Federal Office of Minority Health Culturally and Linguistically Appropriate Services (CLAS) national standards. - b.
 Contractor shall be required to assess the demographic make-up and population trends of its service area to identify the cultural and linguistic needs of the eligible beneficiary population.
 Such studies are critical to designing and planning for providing appropriate and effective mental health and substance use disorder treatment services. - c.
 Upon request, Contractor shall provide DBH with culture-specific service options available to be provided by Contractor. - d.
+Contractor shall have the capacity or ability to provide interpretation and translation services in threshold and prevalent non-English languages, free of charge to beneficiaries.
+Upon request, Contractor will provide DBH with language service options available to be provided by Contractor.
+Including procedures to determine competency level for multilingual/bilingual personnel. - e.
+Contractor shall provide cultural competency training to personnel. - NOTE: Contractor staff is required to complete cultural competency trainings.
+Staff who do not have direct contact providing services to clients/consumers shall complete a minimum of two (2) hours of cultural competency training, and direct service staff shall complete a minimum of four (4) hours of cultural competency training each calendar year.
+Contractor shall upon request from the County, provide information and/or reports as to whether its provider staff completed cultural competency training. - f.
 DBH recognizes that cultural competence is a goal toward which professionals, agencies, and systems should strive.
 Becoming culturally competent is a developmental process and incorporates at all levels the importance of culture, the assessment of cross-cultural relations, vigilance towards the dynamics that result from cultural differences, the expansion of cultural knowledge, and the adaptation of services to meet culturally-unique needs.
 Providing mental health and substance use disorder treatment services in a culturally appropriate and responsive manner is fundamental in any effort to ensure success of high quality and cost-effective behavioral health services.
-Offering those services in a manner that fails to achieve its intended result due to cultural and linguistic barriers does not reflect high quality of care and is not cost-effective. - e.
-To assist Contractor's efforts towards cultural and linguistic competency, DBH shall provide the following: - i.
-Technical assistance to Contractor regarding cultural competency implementation.
+Offering those services in a manner that fails to achieve its intended result due to cultural and linguistic barriers does not reflect high quality of care and is not cost-effective. - g.
+To assist Contractor's efforts towards cultural and linguistic competency, DBH shall provide the following: